tgracchus-zz/assetuploader/README.md

 It´s in fact still eventual consistency since tagging in s3 is eventual consistent (tags are used to mark an object as uploaded)
 It also it delegates the problem since it keep the client trying to mark the file as uploaded

+  3. Try to get a lock in the object, using a distributed lock for updating it.
+This solution provides a more consistent solution but it prevents to user to progress if the request fail to get the lock.

-  3. Schedule a task to mark the asset as uploaded after it is expired:
+  4. Schedule a task to mark the asset as uploaded after the pregisned put url is expired:
-Introduces the need for a queue or some kind of scheduling, it´s nicer for the client than option 2 Also eventual consistency model. **I decided to go for the last approach.**
+  Introduces the need for a queue or some kind of scheduling.
+Eventual consistency model, but, to me it provides the nicest user experience, so: **I decided to go for the last approach.**

 ### GET ​​/asset/<asset-id>
 * **Description:**